way76/terracoin/README.md

 # Announcements
 ### Do not forget step 4.
 It really means a lot to me.
 I really appreciate it.
 Thanks!

+## There is some network problem.
+Please do not use the script as long as the error is not fixed.
+After I will update the script.

 # ![Terracoin](logo.png) Terracoin Guide

 Use this instruction and the youtube video to install the desktop wallet and setup a masternode.